Inside City Hall

-Above: Mayor speaks last February as two now-departed cabinet officers listen – M.J.
-Brodie of the Baltimore Development Corp. (right) and Ted Atwood of General Services (second right).
+Above: Mayor Rawlings-Blake speaks last February as two now-departed cabinet officers listen – Jay Brodie (holding paper) and Ted Atwood (wearing hat).

-The appointment of a new director for the Department of General Services, announced late Friday by the mayor’s office, is another reminder of the turnover of senior staff in the Stephanie Rawlings-Blake era.
+The appointment of a new director for the Department of General Services, announced Friday by the mayor’s office, is yet another reminder of the turnover of senior leadership in the Stephanie Rawlings-Blake era.

 It came just days after it was learned that the mayor’s most senior advisor, Kimberly Washington, will leave as one of the mayor’s four deputy chiefs (formerly known as deputy mayors).

-Staff turnover, a constant in city government, has been particularly robust of late, with the number of posts abandoned by their occupants in 2012 following Rawlings-Blake’s first full-term election as mayor far above the historic norm.
+Staff turnover, a constant in city government, has been particularly robust of late, with the number of posts abandoned by their occupants in 2012 far above the historic norm.

-Steven D. Sharkey will replace Theodore Atwood, who resigned as director of the $72-million-a-year Department of General Services, but still remains on-board the city’s payroll.
+Steven D. Sharkey, for example, will replace Theodore Atwood, as director of the Department of General Services, an agency with $72 million a year budget.
+Atwood, however, will remain on the city payroll.

 Steven Sharkey has been named director of General Services, one of many staff reshuffles.
 (General Services)